 “Bird’s got something to teach us all; About being free, yeah; Be no rain… Be no rain…” – Gil Scott-Heron, from the lyrics, I Think I’ll Call It Morning

-I declare myself to be an Opintar sometimes, yet with constant acceptance.
+I proclaim myself an Opintar sometimes, yet with constant agreement.
 Many think Opintar is a fun name.
 Or of vernacular because they cannot google it.
-Or the vanity of a man who has experienced severe illness many times in his adult life.
+Or the vanity of one gnawed by rough illness many times.
 It is none of these.
-Being an Opintar is an apt description of my lot in life and how I should live it.
-Opinterity is the closest I will ever know of being liberated and of joy, yet it is not a glorious thing to be due to the ambiguous internal costs.
+Opintar describes my lot in life and my compass.
+Opinterity is the closest I know to being emancipated and joyous.
+Yet it is not remarkable because of the uncertain internal costs.
+Read More “Origins of an Opintar”

 The African leader like the African he rules has a derisory ontology.
 With billions of dollars stashed away in foreign accounts, endless terms in office and the excessive paraphernalia of power, these have become the identifiers of the African leader.
 The one destined lead African nations seem unable to escape it, either by choice or curse.
 From a people do their leaders emerge; they are no different from their compatriots except by rank and vocation.
 At least they look African, which is part of their ontology.
 No one cares where an African leader got his education, his tenures in office, her family background or his religion except for a few.
 No one cares about his ideology or philosophy.
 That is how derisory the ontology of the African leader is.
 He is nothing to anyone, but those he represents and whose stomach he fills.
 For most of these leaders, their citizens are utterly ashamed of them.